playsms/playsms/INSTALL.md

 1. Installation on Linux using install-script
 2. Installation on Linux step by step

-You should pick only one method, do not do both methods.
+You should pick **only one** method, do not do both methods.

 ### Method 1: Installation on Linux using install-script

 Install playSMS using install script `install-playsms.sh`

-1. Extract playSMS package somewhere (For example in /usr/local/src).
+1. Extract playSMS package and go there (For example in /usr/local/src)

     ```
     tar -zxf playsms-1.0.0.tar.gz -C /usr/local/src